shellytrigg/Shelly_Pgenerosa/analyses/MethylKit_JuviPgenr_diffpH/GeoduckSubsetAlignmentTest.md

     ## [1] 11

-There are only 11 regions that have coverage from all samples
+### There are only 11 regions that have coverage from all samples

-make a data frame with unqiue chromosome positions, sample number, and coverage to plots coverage for each sample
+Make a data frame with unqiue chromosome positions, sample number, and coverage to plots coverage for each sample

 ``` r
 #subset mmeth data for genome locations and sample coverage of each location